hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_fhir_service.html.markdown

 * `identity` - The `identity` block as defined below.

-* `access_policy_object_ids` The list of the access policies of the service instance.
+* `access_policy_object_ids` - The list of the access policies of the service instance.

-* `cors_configuration` The `cors_configuration` block as defined below.
+* `cors_configuration` - The `cors_configuration` block as defined below.

-* `acr_login_servers` The list of azure container registry settings used for convert data operation of the service instance.
+* `acr_login_servers` - The list of azure container registry settings used for convert data operation of the service instance.

-* `authentication` The `authentication` block as defined below.
+* `authentication` - The `authentication` block as defined below.

-* `export_storage_account_name` The name of the export storage account which accepts the operation configuration information.
+* `configuration_export_storage_account_name` - The name of the storage account which the operation configuration information is exported to.

-* `public_network_access_enabled` The public networks when data plane traffic coming from public networks while private endpoint is enabled.
+* `public_network_access_enabled` - Is public networks access enabled when data plane traffic coming from public networks while private endpoint is enabled?

 * `tags` - The map of tags assigned to the Healthcare FHIR Service.

 ---
 An `identity` block exports the following:

-* `type` The type of identity used for the Healthcare FHIR service.
+* `type` - The type of identity used for the Healthcare FHIR service.

 * `principal_id` - The Principal ID associated with this System Assigned Managed Service Identity.